Nerwyn/android-tv-card/README.md

 #### Search - Global Search

 Send a global search query to your media platform using the action or default button `search`.
 Like the bulk entry method, the dialog will not send any information until you tap the search button.
 This method cannot be used to enter text into currently visible text fields.

-For Roku make sure to include both the remote and media player IDs at the general or action level, as the remote ID is used for normal keyboard entry while the media player ID is used for search.

 ## Icons